-This equation links the (apparent) power P to the core cross-section surface A, taking into account core efficiency η (Greek "eta").
 When measuring the core cross-section, one should remove about 5% in order to take into account the thickness of the varnish on the ferromagnetic plates composing the core.
-The cross-section A is the minimum cross-section of the magnetic circuit, usually measured where the windings are located as shown in the drawing below:
+The cross-section A is the minimum cross-section of the magnetic circuit, usually measured where the windings are located as shown in the drawing below.
+For a rectangular cross-section that is by far the most common, A = x·y.

 The above diagram shows a double-loop core, which is by far the most common type of core because of its low leakage flux and small size.
 It's called "double-loop" because the magnetic field generated by the coils in the middle of the core loops half on the left part of the core and half on the right part.
-In this case, it's important to measure the core cross section inside the windings (as shown), where the flux is not splitted in half.
+In this case, it's important to measure the core cross section inside the windings (as shown), where the flux is not split in half.
 If your transformer is has a single magnetic loop, like a toroidal transformer, than the cross section is the same all around the core and it doesn't matter where you measure it.

 The efficiency depends on the material composing the core; if not known, the table below will give a rough idea: